 Creating a new project within a network

 A PMN Group may have one or more Projects.
-All requests are issued within the context of a Project.
-A Project may configured to include users and DataMarts from any organization that is a member of the project’s group.
-There are two ways to create a project.
-Copy the “Project Template” or click on the Add button the Network/Projects list or the Group/Projects.
+All requests are issued within the context of a project.
+A project may configured to include users and DataMarts from any organization that is a member of the project’s group.
+There are two ways to create a project: copy the “Project Template” or click on the Add button the Network/Projects list or the Group Projects panel.

 The template has a set of preconfigured security groups that can be used to assign to users.
 The security groups are listed under the Security Groups section below.
-If the project is created by clicking the Add button, the template can be used to configure the organization’s security groups and access controls.
+If the project is created by clicking the Add button, the template can be used as a reference to configure the project’s security groups and access controls.Project Information

-NOTE: When adding a new Project, ensure the Group link in the information panel is set to the correct group.

-Project Information

 Enter the name and acronym, used as a short name in some displays, for the project.
 The Start Date and End Date is used to control the period for which new requests can be submitted.
 The Active flag is used to control submitting new requests to the project within the start/end period.
-The description field be entered by the organization administrator or project administrator.

 NOTE: When adding a new Project, ensure the Group link in the information panel is set to the correct group.

+Centralized

+The description field may only be entered by the System Administrator.

+Decentralized

+The description field may be entered by the project Administrator.

 Project Access Control

-The Access Control panel is used to configure the rights to administer the project and to use it.
+The Access Control panel is used to configure the rights to administer the project and to use the project.
 Projects have their own Security Groups that may be used to assign sets of rights to users.
 The “Project Template” has a set of security groups that mirror those that are in the “Organization Template”.
 See the section on Security Groups in the Organization section above for details.

+Note: The access controls for this project are based on the most common project configuration across the PopMedNet networks.
+In this configuration, all investigators are Enhanced Investigators and may view individual results.
+DataMart Administrators may submit requests to their own DataMart.
+There is no approval required for submitting requests or approval needed before results are returned to the investigator.

-Project Access Control Operation Center Administrators
+Project Access Control: Operation Center System Administrators

-By default, the Operations Center has rights to completely administer any project.
+By default, the Operations Center System Administrator has rights to completely administer any project.
+These rights are inherited from the Global Access Controls.